Under 6 months, babies like to watch and listen, so:

 Do you have a child with homework and a younger child who has none?
 Sometimes younger siblings wish for “homework.”
 If this is the case you can give the younger child an “assignment” while the older child does homework.
 Coloring a picture or cutting pictures out of a magazine are activities that may help a younger child to feel like he or she is also doing homework.

-Special thanks to Sandee Plescia, Community Counselor in Illinois, for her contribution on this topic.
+Special thanks to Sandee Plescia, Orientation Trainer in Illinois, for her contribution on this topic.